 This is one of the best ways to learn English.
 It's effective because it tends to be conversational and fun.

 If you need to improve your pronunciation, listen to English music in a style you enjoy.
 Also, watch English movies and YouTube videos.
 We also have many pronunciation videos on this website as previously mentioned.

 If you need to improve your reading, find some English books on a topic you're interested in.
 Comics are also really good for this as they have pictures, which give context to what you are reading.
 If you are a beginner, find some early language books with big letters that children would normally learn to read with and work your way up from there.

 If you need to improve your writing and spelling, we have videos on this website to help with that.
-In each video you can see a word or phrase handwritten in English.
-You can follow along and write the word to practice.

 Don't forget to learn grammar